What Does it Take to Be a Parking Lot Attendant?

 - Greet customers and open their car doors.

-What Every Parking Lot Attendant Should Know
+Things a Parking Lot Attendant Should Know How to Do

 Below is a list of the skills most Parking Lot Attendants say are important on the job.